 We encourage all Veterans to apply for Federal Student Aid to assist with your education costs.
 This can be done online by filing a FAFSA (Free Application for Federal Student Aid) form at www.fafsa.gov.
 You may also stop by or contact the Office of Financial Aid for assistance with this process.

 We hope this information has been helpful to you and encourage you to contact our office with any questions.
-For additional information regarding the Post-9/11 Program, we encourage you to view this brochure and/or to visit the website.
+For additional information regarding the Post-9/11 Program, we encourage you to visit the website.
 The Veterans Administration Regional Office in St. Louis can be reached by phone at 1-888-442-4551.